CEO & Executive Chairman

 Lionel’s career established him as a veteran Canadian entrepreneur and international business developer.
 He drew on all his experience to co-found Above Food Corp., where he serves as CEO and Executive Chairman.

 But it’s not Lionel’s first food products company.
-He has also founded and led many other companies, like the KF Group of Companies, including KF Kambeitz Farms Inc., Kambeitz Agri Inc., KF Kambeitz Land Corp., KF Aggregates Recycling Inc., KF Solar Electric, KF Homestead Properties Inc. and KF Rail Ports Corp.
+He also founded and led many other companies, like the KF Group of Companies that including KF Kambeitz Farms Inc., Kambeitz Agri Inc., KF Kambeitz Land Corp., KF Aggregates Recycling Inc., KF Solar Electric, KF Homestead Properties Inc. and KF Rail Ports Corp.

 When he’s not working on innovations for the food industry, Lionel likes to spend time with his family, especially his grandchildren.

-He takes them to the wide open spaces of his family’s 5th-Generation farm, established in 1899 outside of Regina, Saskatchewan.
+He takes them to the wide-open spaces of his family’s farm—now six generations in the making—first established in 1899 near Regina, Saskatchewan.